evantoli/evantoli.github.io/_posts/Coding/2016-03-08-migrate-svn-repository-to-git-repository.md

 ## Clone the SVN repository

 Transform your SVN trunk, branches and tags into a new Git repository.
-The following assumes that your SVN repository is structure with a standard trunk, branch and tag structure:
+The following assumes that your SVN repository follows a standard trunk, branch and tag layout:

 ~~~
 git svn clone --stdlayout --authors-file=authors.txt <svn-repo>/<project> <git-repo-name>
 ~~~

 Where `<svn-repo>/<project>` is the URI to the SVN project and `<git-repo-name>` is the new local Git repository that you are cloning into.
 For example, you might execute:

 ~~~
 git svn clone --stdlayout --authors-file=authors.txt https://your.svn.repo/your-svn-project-name/ your-git-project-name
 ~~~

-### Non-statndard SVN layouts
+#### Non-standard SVN layouts?

 Use command-line options to identify non-standard SVN trunk, branch and tag structures: